 Then you need a personality.
 That personality simply needs to correspond to the people you're targeting.
-So if it's a medicine-based product, you need a doctor who is terribly convincing and very knowledgeable.
+So if it's a medicine-based product, you need a doctor who is terribly well posed and very knowledgeable.

 If it's investment, you need somebody who is very brainy and very good with numbers.

 You get the idea.
 Brands tend to lack personality in their content creation.
 So think about personalities.
 What personality corresponds to your brand or will appeal to your public on the platform you've chosen?
 Once you've done that, you've got the first three Ps.